rchampeimont/arduino_remote_drawing/README.md

 * Arduino Uno Rev3
 * Adafruit RA8875 https://www.adafruit.com/product/1590
 * Adafruit 7.0" 40-pin TFT Display - 800x480 with Touchscreen https://www.adafruit.com/product/2354
+* A phototransistor: I used the one in the Arduino starter kit (https://www.arduino.cc/documents/datasheets/HW5P-1.pdf) but you can probably use another one.
+This is used to adapt the brightness of the screen according to ambiant light, but this is not stricly necessary (replace the phototransistor with a wire if you don't want this feature).
+* Some standard components: resistors, diodes, capacitors and NPN transistors.
+See schematic below for details.

 As you can see in the diagram above, you also need a Redis server that can be accessed by the two stations.
 Here we use Redis to store the drawing and to create a pub/sub channel so that each station gets changes in real-time (a few seconds).
 So you need to have a Linux server running around the clock for the project to work.
 But if you already have one, adding a Redis server is very simple (you just need to set port number and password) and will require very little resources (Redis uses only a few megabytes of RAM).
 Learn more about Redis here: https://redis.io/